mthl/guix-artwork/website/posts/the-big-change.md

 Lispers couldn’t live without quasiquote, it’s wonderful.
 Still, exposing newcomers to this syntax has always been uncomfortable; in tutorials you’d end up saying “yeah don’t worry, just write it this way”.
-Our goal though is to empower users by giving up abstractions they can comprehend, hopefully providing a smooth path towards programming [without noticing](https://www.gnu.org/software/guile/manual/html_node/The-Emacs-Thesis.html).
+Our goal though is to empower users by giving them abstractions they can comprehend, hopefully providing a smooth path towards [programming without noticing](https://www.gnu.org/software/guile/manual/html_node/The-Emacs-Thesis.html).
 This seemingly opaque backquote-string-unquote construct works against that goal.